 A soil pH test kit is very inexpensive to buy, and the test only takes a few minutes to determine your soil ph levels, and remedies to alter pH levels can be easily applied thereafter if a problem is found.

 Alternatively, a full soil analysis can be done in a laboratory very cheaply these days.
-Our Lawn Expert Blog Post covers this topic in detail, as well as offering discounted prices for readers of The Lawn Guide.

 Mow lawns higher as this will reduce water usage, reduce infestations of weeds, pest and disease, and will help to create a deeper root system which is more drought tolerant.